 Dickinson is a medium-sized city located in the state of North Dakota.
 With a population of 23,133 people and five constituent neighborhoods, Dickinson is the seventh largest community in North Dakota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dickinson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Dickinson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dickinson is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Dickinson who work in management occupations (9.50%), sales jobs (9.19%), and office and administrative support (8.66%).

-The population of Dickinson overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Dickinson, 22.78% have at least a bachelor's degree.
+The education level of Dickinson citizens is a little higher than the average for US cities and towns: 22.78% of adults in Dickinson have at least a bachelor's degree.

 The per capita income in Dickinson in 2018 was $37,091, which is upper middle income relative to North Dakota and the nation.
 This equates to an annual income of $148,364 for a family of four.
 However, Dickinson contains both very wealthy and poor people as well.